 Importance of Making Desk Chairs Comfortable

-On average, an office worker spends around 15 hours a day sitting upright.
+On average, an office worker spends around 15 hours a day sitting upright, whether it’s at an executive office desk or in the conference room.
 That means that most people spend the majority of their day parked in a chair of some sort.
 When you spend more than half of your day sitting, it’s vital that you make it as comfortable and as easy on your body as possible.

 Unfortunately, many offices feature one-size-fits-all desk chairs, which most of the time are not suitable for everyone.
 Not only that, but due to the pandemic and more people working from home, there are plenty of folks spending their working hours sitting on chairs that probably weren’t designed for it.
 Sitting for any length of time in a chair that’s not designed for that purpose is hard on your body.